hydro-informatics/hydro-informatics.github.io/_sources/get-started/install-telemac.md

 **HDF5** is a portable file format that incorporates metadata and communicates efficiently with *C/C++* and *Fortran* on small laptops as well as massively parallel systems.
 The *hdf5* file library is provided by the [HDFgroup.org](https://portal.hdfgroup.org/).

 We will install here version `1.8.21`.
 Do not try to use any other *hdf5* version because those will not work with the *med file* library (next step).
-The following code block downloads and unzips the *hdf-5-1.8.21* archive in the above-created (metis) `temp/` folder (run in *Terminal* as normal user - not as root):
+The following code block downloads and unzips the *hdf-5-1.8.21* archive in the above-created (metis) `temp/` folder (run in Terminal as normal user - not as root):

 ```
-cd ~/telemac/v8p2/optionals/temp
+cd ~/telemac/v8p3/optionals/temp
 wget https://support.hdfgroup.org/ftp/HDF5/releases/hdf5-1.8/hdf5-1.8.21/src/hdf5-1.8.21.tar.gz
 gunzip hdf5-1.8.21.tar.gz
 tar -xvf hdf5-1.8.21.tar